feimosi/frameworks-code-comparison/README.md

 Comparison of different approaches in writing web applications.
 Based on React, Angular, AngularJS and Vue.js.
 Useful when migrating between frameworks or switching projects often.

-All examples follow the current best practises and conventions inside the given framework community.
+All examples follow the current best practices and conventions inside the given framework community.
 Angular code is written in TypeScript.

 ### :warning: **Work in progress** :warning: